Windows Photo Gallery: Photo management

 Windows Photo Gallery provides the ability to organize digital photo collection in its Gallery view, by adding titles, rating, captions, and custom metadata tags to photos.
 There is also limited support for tagging and managing video files, though not editing them.

 Windows Photo Gallery uses the concept of hierarchical tagging (e.g. People/Jim, Places/Paris) to organise photos.
 Deleting a tag from Windows Photo Gallery will also remove it from all photos in the utility.
 Adobe Systems's Extensible Metadata Platform (XMP) metadata standard, a descendant of the ubiquitous Exif standard which almost all digital cameras currently support, is also supported.
 This allows for data such as the tags to be stored and edited much more efficiently than EXIF or IPTC.

 Since Windows Live Photo Gallery 2011, geotagging and people tagging (with facial detection and recognition) is also supported.
 For some supported image file types, People Tags can be read and saved using the Microsoft People Tag XMP Schema.

 Photo editing

 Windows Photo Gallery allows photos to be edited for exposure or color correction.
 It also provides other basic photo editing functions, such as resizing, cropping, and red-eye reduction.
 Users can view a photo's color histogram, which allows them to adjust the photo's shadows, highlights and sharpness.
 Further, Windows Photo Gallery also includes editing tools such as blemish remover and noise reduction.

-Photo editing technologies developed by Microsoft Research, including Panoramic stitching, Photo Fuse, and AutoCollage are also included in Windows Photo Gallery.
+Photo editing technologies developed by Microsoft Research, including Panoramic stitching, Photo Fuse (formerly known as Group Shot), and AutoCollage are also included in Windows Photo Gallery.

 Windows Photo Gallery also supports the ability to batch resize photos, where multiple photos can be resized in one single action, as well as the ability to rotate videos.